 It was reported that polar or acidic oxygen functional groups on the surface of activated carbons play a fundamental role in the sorption of metal (Basso et al. 2002).
 The functional groups present in activated carbon include carbonyls, phenols, lactones, and carboxylic acids (Basso et al. 2002).
 It was concluded that the higher the content of the functional groups, the greater the sorption capacity exhibited by the activated carbon.
 Activated carbons with sulfur functional groups are suitable for the removal of some heavy metals such as cadmium (Tajar et al. 2009).
-The cation exchange capacity of activated carbons can be enhanced via chemical activation (Puziy et al. 2005).
-The activated carbons prepared from phosphoric acid activation may show a considerable cation-exchange capacity.
-Some literature has stated that the cation-exchange properties of activated carbons are dominated by the presence of carboxylate, phenolic, phosphorous, and thiol-containing surface groups (Adil 2006; SenGupta 2002; Dastgheib, and Rockstraw 2001).
+The cation exchange capacity of activated carbons prepared from phosphoric acid activation (Puziy et al. 2005).
+The activated carbons are dominated by the presence of carboxylate, phenolic, phosphorous, and thiol-containing surface groups (Adil 2006; SenGupta 2002; Dastgheib, and Rockstraw 2001).
 Dastgheib and Rockstraw (2001) reported that an ion-exchange and surface complexation with oxygen- and phosphorus-containing groups on pecan-shell activated carbon may be involved in the adsorption of copper from water.